School of Social Work

 SOWK 3425.
 Social Work Practice II.

-This undergraduate course emphasizes generalist social work practice with task groups, organizations, and communities, examining data collection, assessment, intervention, planning, implementation, and evaluation.
-Students develop and implement a community-based project.
-(WI) Prerequisites: SOWK 3420 with a grade of "C" or better.
+This course examines generalist social work practice at the macro level, with emphasis on work with task groups, organizations, and communities.
+The course explores data collection, assessment, planning, intervention design, implementation processes, and evaluation methods used in community and organizational settings.
+Students analyze models of community organization, principles of organizational theory, and the relationship between policy and practice.
+A structured community‑based project provides an applied context for assessing community characteristics, identifying intervention strategies, and evaluating outcomes within an agency or community setting.
+Prerequisites: SOWK 3420 with a grade of "C" or better.
 Corequisites: SOWK 4305 with a grade of "C" or better.

 Grade Mode: Standard Letter